cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

   $ python hello.py
   Hello world!

-Congratulations, you have written a Python **module**.
 Files in which Python code is stored are called **module**\s.
 You can execute a Python module form the command line like you just did, or you can import it in other Python code using the ``import`` statement.

 Let's write a more involved Python program that will receive as input the lengths of the three sides of a triangle, and will output whether